Skip to content

 This includes states like North Carolina, South Carolina, and Virginia.
 However, it can also be spotted in other states within this region.
 Apart from the United States, the Carolina wren is also seen in certain parts of Canada.

 Specifically, it can be found in the extreme south of Ontario.
-This means that it is only present in the southernmost part of the province.
+This means it is only present in the southernmost part of the province.

 This is interesting because the bird’s range extends beyond the borders of the United States.
 Additionally, the Carolina wren can be observed in the extreme northeast of Mexico.